MycoAI/MycoAI/README.md

 - **Classify** their own fungal ITS datasets.
 - **Train** neural networks for the taxonomic classification of biological sequences.
+- **Evaluate** taxonomic classifiers in a standardized environment.

 ## Contact
 Questions can be directed to
 [Luuk Romeijn](mailto:l.romeijn@umail.leidenuniv.nl).

 # Installation
+MycoAI can be installed via pip:

+    pip install mycoai-its

+## Installing from source
-Currently, the only way of using MycoAI is from source:
+Alternatively, developers can download MycoAI from source:

     git clone https://github.com/MycoAI/MycoAI